When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Influence-Limiting Defense

-In a scenario where the LEB attacker is present, most of the traditional defenses, such as statistics-based defenses \cite{kaligineedi2010malicious,chen2017cooperative,penna2012detecting}, machine learning-based defenses \cite{fatemieh2011using,wang2018primary, li2010catch, rajasegarar2015pattern} and trust value-based methods \cite{rawat2011collaborative,chen2008robust} fall short of the capability due to three main challenges in practice: \begin{itemize} \item The identified model mismatch phenomenon resulted from spatial and temporal unevenness will lead to dynamic changes of the statistical property at each sensing node. \item When the attacker decides not to launch the attack, manipulated nodes can intentionally behave ``normal'' through correcting random mistakes by combining all the sensing results of manipulated nodes to make the channel status decision.
-It improves the statistical consistency of those controlled nodes in no-attack timeslots with the fusion center, such that they can maintain competitive attack budget in attack timeslots to avoid trust value-based defenses. \item When the manipulated nodes decide to launch the attack, they can learn an efficient way through the LEB framework.
-It minimizes the pattern deviations, which makes the pattern-learning based defenses more difficult to distinguish the pattern differences. \end{itemize}
+Many traditional defenses such as statistics-based defenses \cite{kaligineedi2010malicious,chen2017cooperative,penna2012detecting}, machine learning-based defenses \cite{fatemieh2011using,wang2018primary, li2010catch, rajasegarar2015pattern} and trust value-based methods \cite{rawat2011collaborative,chen2008robust, sagduyu2014trust} have been designed by making assumptions about attackers.
+In a scenario where learning-empowered attackers are present, there exist following concerns: \begin{itemize} \item The identified model mismatch phenomenon that results from spatial and temporal unevenness will lead to dynamic changes of the statistical property at each sensing node. \item When the attacker decides not to launch the attack, it can make controlled nodes behave ``normal'' by correcting random mistakes and combining all the sensing results of manipulated nodes to make the channel status decision, which improves the statistical consistency of those controlled nodes with the fusion center at timeslots without attacks, such that they can maintain a competitive attack budget at timeslots with attacks. \item When the manipulated nodes decide to launch the attack, they can learn an efficient way through the LEB attack framework, which minimizes the pattern deviations. \end{itemize}

-To our best knowlege, there are still lack of robust and generic strategies to combat these challenges in cooperative spectrum sensing.
-On the other hand, from the machine learning perspective, although there are many strategies to combat adversarial samples in machine learning \cite{kurakin2018adversarial,papernot2015distillation,tramer2017ensemble}, most of the defense mechanisms for machine learning systems fall into two aspects: gradient masking \cite{goodfellow6572explaining,papernot2016distillation,tramer2017ensemble} and adversarial sample detection \cite{metzen2017detecting}.

-Gradient masking focuses on hiding the gradient information while adversarial sample detection methods can deny access for those detected inputs.
-Nevertheless, as the decision boundaries are more or less the same in gradient masking methods, they are still highly vulnerable to black-box transfer attacks \cite{papernot2017practical}.
-In the dynamic spectrum sensing scenario, the LEB attack essentially is a kind of black-box attacks.
-Existing adversarial sample detection methods are rather heuristic and usually involve training an attack detector \cite{carlini2017adversarial} based on the ground truth, which falls within the traditional defenses in spectrum sensing.

-Instead of finding a solution in the machine learning domain that unfortunately has not yet well solved the adversarial example issue in cooperative spectrum sensing.
-Our objective is to design a robust and generic countermeasure named as influence-limiting policy specifically for the spectrum sensing domain.
-The method aims to bridge the gap between traditional defense methods and new challenges posed by LEB attackers through introducing the decision flipping influence.